Executive Function Success

 Managing and Strengthening E.F.
 Skills

-Children, adolescents, and adults use the executive function to track details, organize, strategize, pay attention, and manage time.
-Deficits in the Executive Function can have substantial impact on academic performance, personal relationships, and daily life.
-This course offers students an opportunity to strengthen skills and learn tools to cope with skills impacted by the Executive Function.
+Children, adolescents, and adults use the processes of executive function to track details, organize, strategize, pay attention, and manage time.
+This course offers students an opportunity to learn new tools and strengthen existing skills for processes impacted by executive functioning.

 By the end of the course, students will be able to:

-- Session 9 / 17 March: Setting Goals and Moving Forward
+- Session 5: Setting Goals (SMART Goals) and Closing

 4500 9th Ave NE, Suite 300, Seattle, WA, 98105